 Performance ratio calculation is fundamental for measuring the efficiency and productivity of a photovoltaic system.
 It is often used in Operation Maintenance (O&M) contracts as a reference for the calculation of premiums or penalties to be added or deducted from the cost of the service.

 Note:the CEI EN 61724 standard defines performance ratio as the ratio between the actual energy yield and the possible theoretical yield.

 The performance ratio neither depends on the orientation of the system nor the radiation to which it is subjected, since the solar radiation actually received is measured on the module level.
 So the performance ration allows us to:

 - Calculate the efficiency of the entire photovoltaic system based on the solar radiation received, at any given moment throughout the day

 - Compare the design quality of photovoltaic systems located in very different areas.

-- To provide an index of the degradation of the plant by collecting data for the same plant over several years.
+- Provide an index of the degradation of the plant by collecting data for the same plant over several years.
 Of course degradation can also be caused simply by the accumulation of dirt and debris on the surface of the photovoltaic modules, which can simply be removed by cleaning.
 Or the causes must be sought in partial failures of the photovoltaic system or degradation of the solar panels beyond the specifications.

-To obtain the precise performance ration it is important that the measurement of the amount of irradiation (or irradiance) received is as correct as possible.
+To obtain the precise performance ratio it is important that the measurement of the amount of irradiation (or irradiance) received is as correct as possible.
 To do this, a photovoltaic or thermopile pyranometer is most commonly used.

 Note: the terms solarimeter, irradiance sensor, pyranometer and calibrated cell are interchangeable.
 On this site we will use irradiance sensor.
 To learn more click here.